cmaloney/dcos-docs/_pages/usage/services/velocity.md

 # Installation

 Velocity is distributed as a Docker image.
 In order to download and install Velocity, you will first need to contact [Mesosphere Sales][2].
-The Sales or Support team will give you a link to the Docker image and a link to the Velocity package repository for DCOS.
+The Sales or Support team will give you a link to the Docker image and a link to the Velocity package repository for DC/OS.
 There are two supported methods for running Velocity on your DC/OS cluster:

 *   *With a private Docker registry.* If you wish to use a private Docker registry, we will give you a URL to the Velocity Docker image, which you can load into your registry.
 More information about loading Docker images into a registry is available at [docs.docker.com][3].
 *   *Using the public Docker Hub.* You can also pull the image from the Mesosphere organization hosted on [hub.docker.com][4].
 You must provide Mesosphere Support with the Docker account that you wish to use to authenticate with Docker Hub (via `docker login`).
 More information is available at [docs.docker.com][5].